Case Studies

 5. Training & Change Management

-• Ensured that the new SOPs were not only written but fully understood and implemented in day-to-day operations.
+To support implementation, intensive training sessions were delivered at the German site.
+This helped ensure that the new SOPs were not only written and approved, but also understood and applied in day-to-day operations.

 Project Outcome

-According to the client, the company "has never worked with freelancers as competent as the team from SIFo Medical."
+According to the client, the company had “never worked with freelancers as competent as the team from SIFo Medical.”
 The project is regarded internally and externally as a benchmark for efficiency, compliance, and strategic execution.

 Read more Close